 Young Pianist Competition

-Open to high school students ages 13-18, all finalists in the Young Pianist Competition perform a solo recital and with the MostArts Festival Orchestra twice during the week.
-The deadline to apply for the 2021 competition is to be announced, but requirements remain the same.
-The Grand Prize Winner is invited back to Alfred University for a solo recital during the MostArts Festival the following season.
+Open to high school students ages 13-18, all finalists in the Young Pianist Competition perform a solo recital and solo with the MostArts Festival Orchestra during the festival week.
+The deadline to apply for the competition is May 1st.
+The Grand Prize Winner is invited back to Alfred University for a solo performance during the MostArts Festival the following season.
 The Grand Prize Winner is also eligible to become a "Young Steinway Artist."

 Congratulations to our 2019 winners!